cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/ir/README.md

 Auto peak picking is based on the Savitzky Golay filter.

-It allows to find all the peak between 2 wavelengths (from / to) that has a ratio signal to noise over a defined limit (Noise level).
+It allows to find all the peak between 2 wavelengths (from / to) that has a ratio signal-to-noise over a defined limit (Noise level).